samharp/asana-mites/README.md

-# Use Asana's API to create & manage Mites (small, yet pesky tasks) in Terminal
+# Mitebox Manager: Use Asana's API to create & manage small, yet pesky tasks

 Mites (patent-pending) are the tiny tasks that you think of throughout the day, "Oh yeah, I'll have to remember that when I get home."
 They never take longer than 5 minutes to complete (wash the dishes, water the plants, or feed the cat) - but when they start to pile up, they pile up fast.